danielpmadden/ai-osi-stack/audits/chapter-01-audit.md

 ## Gaps
 - Policy: Needs clearer linkage to national archival mandates when referencing integrity ledger obligations.
 - Enterprise: Does not quantify resourcing needed to maintain longitudinal interpretive packets.
-- Legal/Ethical: Could address how rights of contributors are maintained when migrating history into new platforms.
+- Legal/Ethical: Could address how rights of Independent Custodians are maintained when migrating history into new platforms.

 ## Recommended clarifications or additional clauses
 - Add subsection note on how often lineage packets are reviewed for completeness.